popsim-consortium/stdpopsim/docs/development.rst

 a single population with a series of population sizes changes.
 Multi-population models typically include other **demographic events**, such as population splits and changes in the amount of gene flow between populations.
-The values of different parameters should be specified in number of individuals (for population sizes) and generations (for times).
+The values of different parameters should be specified in units of "number of individuals" (for population sizes) and generations (for times).
 Sometimes, you will need to convert values published in the literature to these units by making some assumptions on the mutation rate;
 typically the same assumptions made by the study that published the demographic model.

-The ``stdpopsim`` :ref:`sec_catalog` also contains a collection of **generic models** that are not associated with a certain species and are primarily used for development and testing of demographic inference methods.
+The ``stdpopsim`` :ref:`sec_catalog` also contains a collection of **generic models**, which are not associated with a certain species and are primarily used for development and testing of demographic inference methods.
-Contributors may suggest additional generic models, which they think can be helpful for methods development.
-If you implement a generic demographic model, you should follow the guidelines listed below for species-specific models, with the following notable exceptions:

-1. Generic models are defined as **Python classes** at the bottom of the file ``stdpopsim/models.py``.
-   If you code a generic model, you should implement the appropriate class at the bottom of this file.
-   Try to follow the style used in existing generic models (such as ``PiecewiseConstantSize`` and ``IsolationWithMigration``).

-2. The generation time associated with a generic model should be set to 1.

-3. The citation(s) associated with a generic model should establish its utility in methods development.

-4. Generic models undergo standard code review by another ``stdpopsim`` contributor.
-   There is no need for the blind tests outlined below for species-specific models.
+Due to their nature, the rationale for adding such models is different, and they are also implemented in a slightly different way.
+If you wish to contribute a new **generic model**, then we suggest that you `open a new issue <http://github.com/popgensims/stdpopsim/issues>`__ to discuss your suggestion with others in the community and decide on the best way to implement your suggestion.

 ---------------------------------------------
 Getting set up to add a new demographic model